palakbh18/weather_thinkify/README.md

 ### Time spent
 5-6 hours
 ### Assumptions made
-1)Essentially, In a real world scenario, I prefer to create a backend server in node for this application since we all know backend is where the security lies but keeping in mind the background of the company, I assumed the company would prefer a candidtae who has react knowledge, plus this app was really simple and didnot require a complicated backend server, hence I decided to work on react for simplicity purpose.
+1) Essentially, In a real world scenario, I prefer to create a backend server in node for this application since we all know backend is where the security lies but keeping in mind the background of the company, I assumed the company would prefer a candidtae who has react knowledge, plus this app was really simple and didnot require a complicated backend server, hence I decided to work on react for simplicity purpose.

-2).
-Also, I assume that the client will have their own API KEY which they can get and add as REACT_APP_API_KEY= YOUR_API_KEY in a .env file in the root directory.
+2) Also, I assume that the client will have their own API KEY which they can get and add as REACT_APP_API_KEY= YOUR_API_KEY in a .env file in the root directory.

-3) I also create the api using Java spring-boot also whose code is shown in a separate folder called Java.
+3)I also created the api using Java spring-boot also, the code for which  is shown in a separate folder called Java.
 The java source although doesnot have a UI , rather I implemented swagger interface on itfor better documentation purpose of API.
 Please note, the Java code has nothing to do with the react code, I just developed this to show my spring-boot and java knowledge.

 ### Shortcuts/Compromises made
 In real word scenarios, I would prefer to make a server in node.js and then deploy application because of safety purposes.
 In the current code, any person can get my APIKEY using the developers tool which could be a security threat.